FraTesta/experimental_ws/src/final_assignment/README.md

   -  the _move_base_ action server to reach a certain position.
   -  the _track_ action server to reach a detected room (ball).
 - [roomDetector](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/roomDetector.py) = is a simple openCV algorithm that analyzes the camera images to detect the balls (rooms).
 After that this node sends the color of the detected ball to the _commandManager_.
 Finally it interrupts the subscription to the camera topic and goes in a sort of sleeping mode until the _commandManager_ awaken it again.
 - [track](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/track.py) = is a action server that tracks a ball of a given color.
 The algorithm of tracking it's very similar to the _ball_track_ of the previous assignment.
 When the robot reaches the ball it will read its own position and send it back to the _commandManager_ so that it can store the position of the discovered room.

-If for some reason the ball is no longer detected the robot will turn on itself in both directions in an attempt to see the ball again.
+  If for some reason the ball is no longer detected,then the robot will turn on itself in both directions in an attempt to see the ball again.
 If after some time it has not succeeded, it switches back to the appropriate state.

   Finally, it was implemented a very simple **obstacle_avoidance** algorithm using the laser scan data.
 It was necessary since when the robot starts to track a ball the _move_base_ algorithm is deactivated by the _commadManager_ and its integrated obstacle avoidance as well.
+Basically, this algorithm evaluates the obstacle positions and apply an angular velocity directly to the robot differential motors in order to avoid them.
+If there are no free spaces to reach the ball, the mission is aborted and the robot returns to the _NORMAL_ state.
 - [UI](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/UI.py) = is a very simple user interface that allows the user to switch in the _PLAY_ mode and choose a desired room to reach.
 Notice that the _move_base_ goal is aborted every time a ball is detected or the play command is typed.
 For more details regarding the scripts, see the doxygen documentation.